-Attack Vector - Physical - the attacker needs to be in physical possession of the device
+Attack Vector Physical The attacker needs to be in physi- cal possession of the device Attack Complexity Low There are no special conditions Privileges Required None Just inserting the SD card User Interaction None Scope Changed The attacker can exploit a vulner- ability in the older firmware

+Impact Metrics

-Attack Complexity - Low - there are no special conditions Privileges Required - None - just insert the SD card User Interaction - None Scope - Changed - the attacker can exploit a vulnerability in the older firmware Impact Metrics Confidentiality - Complete - the attacker has full control Integrity - Complete - the attacker has full control Availability - Complete - the attacker has full control This comes out to a score of 7.6.
-This can be solved by checking if the version of the firmware is higher in the update program.
+Confidentiality Complete The attacker has full control Integrity Complete The attacker has full control Availability Complete The attacker has full control

-Remote attacker
+This comes out to a score of 7.6.

+This can be solved by properly checking if the version of the firmware we are updating to is higher than the one currently on the device during the update process.

+Other reported issues

-An RCE vulnerability CVE-2021-4045 regarding the C200 model has been evaluated as having a score of 9.8.
+An RCE vulnerability CVE-2021-4045 found by our Spanish colleagues regarding the C200 model has been evaluated as having a score of 9.8.